 Leaving lights on overnight is not only wasteful, but it’s a costly habit!
 When no one is at the office to use the extra light, why leave them on?
 See what the U.S. Department of Energy has to say about when to turn off your lights and how much energy you’ll save.

 Have your furnace and air conditioner checked and maintained regularly.

 Older equipment or any equipment that is not regularly maintained is likely to be running inefficiently.
 By signing up for our Rewards Club, we’ll keep you on track with regular furnace and air conditioner checks to ensure your equipment is running as efficiently as possible to not only keep you and your employees comfortable, but to keep your energy bills low.

 Use energy efficient light bulbs where applicable.

 Office building and retail spaces, especially large spaces, use so much light every single day, and that’s unavoidable.
-But by making a small and fairly simple change like switching to energy efficient light bulbs, your business can save some serious cash and use it for more important things.
+By making a small and fairly simple change like switching to energy efficient light bulbs, your business can save some serious cash and use it for more important things.